Martha L. Smith, Greenville, PA

-GREENVILLE, Pennsylvania (MyValleyTributes) – Martha L. Smith, age 86, of 339 E. Jamestown Rd., Greenville passed away Thursday morning, October 22, 2020 in St. Paul’s Senior Living Community.
+GREENVILLE, Pennsylvania (MyValleyTributes) – Martha L. Smith, age 86, of 339 E. Jamestown Road, Greenville passed away Thursday morning, October 22, 2020 in St. Paul’s Senior Living Community.

 She was born in Kalamazoo, Michigan on February 22, 1934 a daughter of Ernest and Loreen (Schricker) Hoard.